 Scientific Image Synthesis: Benchmarking, Methodologies, and Downstream Utility

-Code arXiv Dataset Model Outputs
+Code arXiv HuggingFace Model Outputs

 Abstract